KWARC/faulumpus/README.md

 python3 generate.py
 ```
 It displays randomly generated worlds.
-Press `Return` to show generate a new world.
+Press `Return` to generate a new world.